-- By its Decision (EU) 2018/796 (4), the European Securities and Markets Authority (ESMA) restricted the (1)marketing, distribution or sale of contracts for differences (CFDs) to retail clients with effect from 1 August 2018 for a period of three months. - In accordance with Article 40(6) of Regulation (EU) No 600/2014, ESMA must review a temporary product (2) intervention measure at appropriate intervals and at least every three months. - (3) ESMA's review of the restriction on CFDs has been informed by, inter alia, a survey among national competent authorities (5) (NCAs) on the practical application and impact of the product intervention measure as well as additional information provided by NCAs and stakeholders. - (4)NCAs detected only limited examples of non-compliance with the ESMA product intervention measure, which mainly related to the risk warnings. - (5) NCAs reported an overall decrease in the number of CFD retail client accounts, trading volume and total retail client equity over the month of August 2018 in comparison with August 2017.
-The share of profitable retail client accounts decreased slightly, but this appears to be mainly arising from the soaring prices of cryptocurrencies in August 2017 (6).
-Comparing client outcomes over time is not only impacted by the product
+- (1) By Decision (EU) 2018/796 (4), the European Securities and Markets Authority (ESMA) restricted the marketing, distribution or sale of contracts for differences (CFDs) to retail clients with effect from 1 August 2018 for a period of three months. - In accordance with Article 40(6) of Regulation (EU) No 600/2014, ESMA must review a temporary product (2)intervention measure at appropriate intervals and at least every three months. - By Decision (EU) 2018/1636 (5), ESMA renewed and amended the temporary restriction on the marketing, distribution or sale of CFDs to retail clients with effect from 1 November 2018 for a period of three months.
+By Decision (EU) 2019/155 (e), ESMA renewed again the temporary restriction on the marketing, distribution or sale of CFDs to retail clients on the same terms as Decision (EU) 2018/1636, with effect from 1 February 2019 for a period of three months. - (4)ESMA's further review of the restriction on CFDs has been informed by, inter alia, a survey among national competent authorities (') (NCAs) on the practical application and impact of the product intervention measure as well as additional information provided by NCAs and stakeholders.
+This information presents similar trends as the information which led to the previous renewal, Decision (EU) 2019/155. - (5) NCAs detected only limited examples of non-compliance with the ESMA product intervention measure, which mainly related to the risk warnings, notably CFD providers displaying internet banners or other electronic advertisements which did not contain the required risk warning.
+While internet banners or other electronic

-OJ L 331, 15.12.2010, p.
+(1) OJ L 331, 15.12.2010, p.
 84.

 OJ L 173, 12.6.2014, p.
-84.

-OJ L 87, 31.3.2017, p.
+84. OJ L 87, 31.3.2017, p.
 90.

-European Securities and Markets Authority Decision (EU) 2018/796 of 22 May 2018 to temporarily restrict contracts for differences in the Union in accordance with Article 40 of Regulation (EU) No 600/2014 of the European Parliament and of the Council (OJ L 136, 1.6.2018, p.
-50).
+(4) European Securities and Markets Authority Decision (EU) 2018/796 of 22 May 2018 to temporarily restrict contracts for differences in the Union in accordance with Article 40 of Regulation (EU) No 600/2014 of the European Parliament and of the Council (OJ L 136, marketing, distribution or sale of contracts for differences to retail clients (OJ L 27, 31.1.2019, p.
+36).